cloverdx/cloverdx-server-docker/README.md

 ### Secure Configuration Properties

 *Secure configuration properties* are server's configuration properties that have encrypted values.
-Typically they are used to store credentials to the system database.
+They are used to encrypt sensitive values in the configuration file, e.g. credentials used to connect Server to the system database.

 * select Bouncy Castle as encryption provider and select the encryption algorithm - configure this via configuration properties: